concur/developer.concur.com/src/api-guides/travel/hotelservice2/hotel-shop-book-cancel.markdown

     [Sample descriptive info response](./sample-requests/general-walkthrough/hoteldetail-rs.xml)

-    Please refer to the [FAQ](./faq.html#hotel-descriptive-info) for additional information regarding HotelDescriptiveInfo.
+    Please refer to the [FAQ](./faq.html#hotel-descriptive-info) for additional information regarding `HotelDescriptiveInfo`.

 6. Upon selecting View Rooms, the UI displays all available rates for the chosen hotel.